ImmIm/Recipes-Cook/README.md

-# Getting Started with Create React App
+# Recipes & Cook

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a final project of 7 month MASA program in Israel.
+This application idea is to get recipes to cook with all you've got in your fridge.

 ## Available Scripts